faucetsdn/udmi/docs/specs/sequences/generated.md

 # Generated sequences

 These are the exact sequences being checked by the sequence tool.
-They are programaticaly generated so maybe a bit cryptic, but they accurately represent the specific steps required for each test.
+They are programmatically generated so maybe a bit cryptic, but they accurately represent the specific steps required for each test.

 <!--